 Nursing Home Malpractice

 You may be stunned to learn 30 percent of all nursing homes have faced lawsuits and complaints due to some form of elder abuse.
 We depend on these facilities to care for our loved ones; we’ve put our trust in them.
 However, every year, seniors face various types of abuse including physical, emotional, and financial abuse to name a few.
 We believe this is unacceptable and we also understand how challenging it can be to prove these types of abuse cases.

 At Branch & Dhillon, P.C., we understand the first step is ensuring your loved one is properly cared for.
 We know this takes time and money.
-That’s why we encourage you to contact us immediately if you feel your loved one is not receiving the care they deserve.
+That’s why we encourage you to contact us immediately if you feel your loved one is experiencing nursing home abuse.
 We’ll help hold the facility and staff members accountable for the action or inaction that caused your loved one’s suffering.

 Premises liability laws are confusing; we understand how to apply the law and how to aggressively pursue compensation to help you recover financially including payment of medical bills, lost wages and other costs associated with an accident.